fernandoadc/utme_tutorial_vagas_fernando/Readme.md

 For the taxonomy, used in TaxonomyClassifier, there is a specific format to follow.
 Each taxonomy item is a line starting with an increasing numerical identifier.
 It is imperative that the initial taxonomy item is "0 NONE", serving as the second filter for texts of interest.

 3. **Binary Classification for Text Filtering:**
-   - Use the Binary Classifier to filter texts of interest, focusing on documents that may contain hate speech.
+   - Use the Binary Classifier to filter texts of interest, focusing on documents that may contain job profiles.

 ```python
 # Start BinaryClassifier to filter documents of interest